Milnor fibre boundary of a non-isolated surface singularity: Motivations, goals and results

 \begin{enumerate} \item The oriented 3--manifold has a plumbing representation.
-In fact, we not only prove this result, but we provide a concrete algorithm for the construction of the plumbing graph: given any germ $f$, anyone (with some experience in blowing ups, resolutions and involved equations) is able to determine the graph after some work.
-(For the algorithm, see \ref{s:ALG}.)
-The output graphs, in general, are not irreducible, are not negative definite (see also some other peculiarities below), hence in their discussion the usual calculus (blowing up and down $(-1)$--rational curves) is not enough.
-In our graph--manipulations we will use the calculus of oriented 3--manifolds as it is described in Neumann's foundational article \cite{neumann} (in fact, we will restrict ourself to a `reduced class of graph--operations').
-(The corresponding background material and preliminary discussions are presented in \ref{s:PLU}.)
+In fact, we not only prove this result, but provide a concrete algorithm for the construction of the plumbing graph: given {\it any} germ $f$, anyone, with some experience in blowing ups and handling equations of resolutions, is able to determine the graph after some work.
+(For the algorithm, see Chapter \ref{s:ALG}.)
+The output graphs, in general, are not irreducible, are not negative definite, \ix{graph!negative definite} hence in their discussion the usual calculus --- blowing up and down $(-1)$--rational curves --- is not sufficient.
+In our graph--manipulations we will use the {\it calculus of oriented 3--manifolds} as it is described in Neumann's foundational article \cite{neumann} (in fact, we will restrict ourself to a `reduced class of graph--operations').
+The corresponding background material and preliminary discussions are presented in Chapter \ref{s:PLU}.
+For some interesting examples and peculiarities see section \ref{LE}.